 Probably the most important aspect to consider when choosing an ozone generator is whether it uses ‘Corona Discharge’ or ‘Ultraviolet’ technology.
 These are the two most common types of Ozone generators on the market, and neither one is inherently better than the other, but they do have important strengths and weaknesses that make them most suitable for certain applications.

-If you are just skimming this page, here’s the short version: Use only Ultraviolet Ozone systems in garbage applications (such as our proprietary Si-Zone® technology).
+If you are just skimming this page, here’s the summary: Use only Ultraviolet Ozone systems in garbage applications (such as our Si-Zone® technology).
 Do NOT use Corona Discharge Ozone generators as they can create by-products which are highly corrosive to steel.

 Corona Discharge Ozone Generators

 Corona Discharge Ozone generators create Ozone by using an electrical spark to split Oxygen molecules – which simulates the way nature creates Ozone during a lightning storm.
 This method is great for certain applications but should be avoided for use in odour control where steel fittings are present (such as a garbage chute or compactor!).